crytic/building-secure-contracts/program-analysis/echidna/assertion-checking.md

 ## Introduction

 In this short tutorial, we will show you how to use Echidna to check assertions in smart contracts.
+For this example, make sure you use Solidity 0.7.x or older.
+If you run them with Solidity 0.8.x, the test will never fail.

 ## Write an assertion